Becksteinlab/imdclient/docs/source/protocol_v3.rst

 ^^^^^^^^^^^^^^^^^

-Sent from the receiver to the simulation engine any time after the `Session info`_ has been sent to change the number of steps between each IMD frame.
-For example, if the transmission rate is 1, every integration step in the simulation will be an IMD frame.
+Sent from the receiver to the simulation engine any time after the `Session info`_ has been sent to change the IMD transmission rate.

 .. code-block:: none